 In December 2019, while presenting the Bill in Rajya Sabha, Amit Shah, the Union Home Minister, said that the bill would offer a new ray of hope to people belonging to Buddhist, Hindu, Christian, Sikh, and Parsi communities who have migrated to India after encountering persecution on the ground of religion in Bangladesh, Pakistan, and Afghanistan.

-The bill generated criticism for discriminating against minorities.
+The bill generated criticism for discriminating against marginalized groups.
 Muslims fear that this law, mixed with a proposed National Register of Citizens (NRC), would marginalize them.
 The NRC has been executed in Assam for now.
 However, the Bharatiya Janata Party (BJP) has promised to roll it out across India.

 However, Amit Shah, in his Rajya Sabha speech, said that the CAA bill was not against any Indian minority.
 He further added that the rights of every Indian citizen would be equally shielded.
 The Union Home Minister stated that Prime Minister Narendra Modi’s government was committed to safeguarding the rights of every citizen of the nation.